jimlind/filmlinkd-java/README.md

 - Don't use the env flags during cloudbuild
 - Solve sharding
 - Post the right message to the right channel

-Next.

 - Create subscription if it doesn't exist
 - Don't blow up if subscription already exists

+Next.

+- Rename subscription based on discord shard
 - Shutdown pubsub on exit
-- Build a proper message
+- Build a proper Discord Embed Message